tqdm/tqdm/README.rst

 ~~~~~~~~~~

 * iterable  : iterable, optional
-    Iterable to decorate with a progressbar.
+    Iterable to decorate with a progress bar.
     Leave blank to manually manage the updates.
 * desc  : str, optional
-    Prefix for the progressbar.
+    Prefix for the progress bar.
 * total  : int or float, optional
     The number of expected iterations.
 If unspecified,
     len(iterable) is used if possible.
 If float("inf") or as a last
     resort, only basic progress statistics are displayed
-    (no ETA, no progressbar).
+    (no ETA, no progress bar).
     If ``gui`` is True and this parameter needs subsequent updating,
     specify an initial arbitrary large positive number,
     e.g. 9e9.
 * leave  : bool, optional
-    If [default: True], keeps all traces of the progressbar
+    If [default: True], keeps all traces of the progress bar
     upon termination of iteration.
     If ``None``, will leave only if ``position`` is ``0``.
 * file  : ``io.TextIOWrapper`` or ``io.StringIO``, optional